NIRISS Bright Limits

 See also: NIRISS Imaging

-NIRISS imaging is not supported as a prime observing mode, but can be used in parallel when another JWST instrument is primary.
+NIRISS imaging is supported as a prime observing mode and can be used as a coordinated parallel mode when NIRCam imaging is used as the primary science instrument.
 In the WFSS observing mode, direct images with NIRISS, using a filter in the pupil wheel, are required before and after a grism exposure sequence.
 Direct images can optionally be taken prior to an AMI observation with 3 medium-band filters (F380M, F430M, F480M) or one wideband filter (F277W) in the filter wheel.

 Table 4 lists the estimated bright limits.
 The magnitude values listed are estimated Vega magnitudes in the NIRISS filters, so for an A0V star these magnitudes should match those of 2MASS or other filters in this wavelength range to within 0.03 magnitudes.
 These values are calculated for the case where a star is centered on the pixel, for NISRAPID readout and 2 groups and one integration; the bright limit will be higher for a star observed at the pixel corner where the peak signal is split about equally between 4 pixels.